k-stanislawek/planty-db/README.md

 ## What kind of queries?

-Short answer:
 - Selecting columns in CSV-like file (with integer numbers)
 - Filtering column values with `<`, `=` or `>` predicates (e.g. `year > 1980`)
 - Most logical relations between predicates can be expressed, e.g. `income < 500 and (year < 1980 or year > 2000)`.

-For more detailed answer, see language description.

 ## Language